openupm/openupm/docs/docs/getting-started.md

 └───────────────────────────────────────┴─────────┴───────────┴────────────┘
 ```

-It shows both package name `com.littlebigfun.addressable-importer` and display name `Unity Addressable Importer`.
+It returns the package name `com.littlebigfun.addressable-importer`.

 ::: tip
-To discover new open source upm package, better to use the search box on the website
+You can directly copy the *install command* from the [package detail page](/packages/com.littlebigfun.addressable-importer) of the openupm website.
 :::

-Let's install the package by `add` command and providing package name.
+Let's install the package via `add` command.

 ```sh
 $ openupm add com.littlebigfun.addressable-importer